 - Eye inflammation (especially along the eyelid)

-Blepharitis can also present in tandem with symptoms of conjunctivitis—an infection you may know better as “pink eye.”2 Aside from swelling, the other accompanying symptom would be cats eyes watering.
+Blepharitis can also present in tandem with symptoms of conjunctivitis—an infection you may know better as “pink eye”2—which may include discharge.
+Aside from swelling and discharge, the other accompanying symptom would be cats eyes watering.

 Both blepharitis and conjunctivitis are usually the results of a bacterial or viral infection, both of which are treatable.
 While vets will often prescribe eye drops to soothe and treat swollen eyelids and conjunctiva irritation in cats, pet parents can go the extra mile to provide relief and prevent future irritation by using a cleansing eye wash.

-Vetericyn Plus Antimicrobial Eye Wash is a non-stinging, antibiotic- and steroid-free formula that can alleviate the symptoms of blepharitis and conjunctivitis.
+Vetericyn Plus Antimicrobial Eye Wash is a non-stinging, antibiotic- and steroid-free solution for alleviating the symptoms of blepharitis and conjunctivitis.
 Most importantly, it can prevent future bacterial infections by cleaning ocular discharge and preventing bacteria from re-entering your cat’s eyes.
-So if you were wondering, “How can I treat my cat’s eye infection at home while waiting for the vet?” this is one option.
+So if you were wondering, “How can I treat my cat’s eye infection at home while waiting for the vet?” this is one home treatment option to lean on while awaiting or assessing the need for veterinary care.
+Once you receive a diagnosis, learn more about how to treat conjunctivitis in cats.

 Congenital Allergies

 One of the most common causes of swollen eyes in cats is congenital allergies.
-Just like humans, cats are sometimes born with a sensitivity to environmental or food allergens that can cause watery, swollen, or irritated eyes.3
+Just like humans, cats are sometimes born with a sensitivity to environmental or food allergens that can cause watery, swollen, or irritated eyes due to inflammation.3

 Symblepharon